ewang2002/AdventOfCode/AoC2015/README.md

 # Advent of Code 2015
-My solutions to the [2015 Advent of Code](https://adventofcode.com/2015) questions.
+My solutions to the [2015 Advent of Code](https://adventofcode.com/2015) puzzle questions.

 ## Language of Choice
 - C++